framing is just that: one of a kind, made

 What you use to clean glass is very important.

-Most commercial glass cleaner contains ammonia and wax that
+Most residential glass cleaner contains ammonia and wax that

 can damage glass or make it look blotchy.
 Most framing glass